CylonicRaider/Instant/README.running.md

     If logs are stored in memory, their amount is additionally capped to the given length to avoid memory leaks in long-running instances.

-- `--msgdb` — *Message database*: Stores messages in an SQLite database instead of RAM, allowing for potentially unbounded storage.
+- `--msgdb` *file* — *Message database*: Stores messages in an SQLite database instead of RAM, allowing for potentially unbounded storage.

-- `--read-file` — *Scrape messages from logfile*: Scribe formats its logfile in a machine-readable way, and indeed supports restoring messages from it.
-  Since this may be very time-consuming, users are encouraged to use `--msgdb` instead.
+- `--read-file` *file* — *Scrape messages from logfile*: Scribe formats its logfile in a machine-readable way, and indeed supports restoring messages from it.
+Since this may be time-consuming, users are encouraged to use `--msgdb` instead.
 There may be multiple instances of this option.

     Ancient versions (without `--msgdb`) used this to persist messages across restarts; the name of the bot is derived from the very first version only noting down messages (which the second version could deliver to clients).

-- `--push-logs` — *Push logs*: Can be used to (crudely) transfer logs between instances.
+- `--push-logs` *client-ID* — *Push logs*: Can be used to (crudely) transfer logs between instances.
 When specified, Scribe pushes all of its logs to the participant with the specified ID unconditionally after initializing the message database and reading logfiles (if any).
 Because of the asynchronous nature of the protocol (and the peer-to-peer-based log system), clients happily accept any piece of logs offered to them, whether it was requested or not.
 This option may be repeated (although support might be shaky).

 - `--dont-stay` — *Do not remain in room*: Lets Scribe exit once it is finished updating its message database.
 Can be useful to grab a snapshot of